regisyala86/Bright-TV/README.md

 1. Project Overview

 The Bright TV Viewership Analysis project focuses on analyzing audience viewing behavior using structured datasets in a Databricks SQL environment.
-The goal is to transform raw viewership and demographic data into meaningful insights that can support business decisions around content strategy, scheduling, and audience engagement.
+The goal is to transform raw viewership and User Profile data into meaningful insights that can support business decisions around content strategy, scheduling, and audience engagement.

-The project combines viewing activity data with user demographic information to provide a comprehensive understanding of who is watching, what they are watching, and when they are most active.
+The project combines viewing activity data with user profile information to provide a comprehensive understanding of who is watching, what they are watching, and when they are most active.
 The analysis emphasizes time-based trends, audience segmentation, and channel performance.

 2. Objectives